music dictionary : As - As

 Ases, ases(German n.) synonymous with asas, the note 'A double flat'

-asesinar(Spanish) murder, assassinate
+asesinar(Spanish) to murder, to assassinate

 Asesinato(Spanish m.) murder, assassination